 ON THIS PAGE: You will find some basic information about Ewing sarcoma and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Childhood Ewing Sarcoma.
+This is the first page of Cancer.Net’s Guide to Ewing Sarcoma - Childhood and Adolescence.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this complete guide.

 Ewing sarcoma is part of a group of cancers that affect the bones or nearby soft tissue.
 Cancer occurs when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.